At A Glance

 ABET would not exist without our ABET Experts—leaders from industry, academia and government dedicated to contributing to their professions.
 We rely on our Experts to evaluate program materials, visit campuses and participate in accreditation decisions.

-We currently accredit 3,850 programs at over 775 colleges and universities in 31 countries.
-Each year, 2,200 experts from 35 member societies contribute to ABET’s goal of assuring confidence in science, technology, engineering and mathematic (STEM) education.
+We currently accredit 4,674 programs at 920 colleges and universities in 42 countries.
+Each year, 2,200 experts from 35 member societies contribute to ABET’s goal of assuring confidence in science, technology, engineering and mathematics (STEM) education.

-We champion excellence worldwide.
-Our approach, the standards we set and the quality we guarantee inspire confidence in those who aim to build a better world—one that is safer, more efficient, comfortable and sustainable.
+Our approach, the standards we set and the quality we guarantee, inspires confidence in those who aim to build a better world – one that is safer, more efficient, more inclusive and more sustainable.

 ABET has a rich history of global engagement in support of our mission: promoting and improving the quality of technical education worldwide.